 “The problem with the diets of today is that most women who do achieve that magic weight, seventy-six pounds, are still fat.”

 When a writer uses a serious tone to discuss a ridiculous subject, that type of humor is satire.
 You’ll find many examples of satire in literature.
 This technique is popular with everyone from Shakespeare to Douglas Adams.

 One famous example of satire is A Modest Proposal by Jonathan Swift.
 In this essay, Swift pretends to propose that people should eat children to take care of the hunger problem and overpopulation at the same time:

 I have been assured by a very knowing American of my acquaintance in London, that a young healthy child well nursed is at a year old a most delicious, nourishing, and wholesome food, whether stewed, roasted, baked, or boiled; and I make no doubt that it will equally serve in a fricassee or a ragout.

 The Why of Humor

-If you enjoy using humor in your writing or identifying it in books you read, consider looking at more examples of humor.
+If you enjoy using humor in your writing or identifying it in books you read, you might get a laugh out of some different examples of humor or silly book puns.
 You’ll find that with enough familiarity, you’ll be able to explain exactly why something is funny in one of your favorite books.